wshu/how-to-make-an-inaccessible-website/README.md

 - [ ] Don't ensure all elements are well balanced, all have correct start and end tags.
 - [ ] Don't clean up HTML comments.
 - [ ] Don't prepare content copy directly within the CMS - use Microsoft Word.
-- [ ] Don't use CMS HTML parser to strip out all non-standard HTML tags and styled. e.g. `charset=windows-1252` and `class="MsoNormal"`.
+- [ ] Don't use CMS HTML parser to strip out all non-standard HTML tags, meta data and styles. e.g. `charset=windows-1252` and `class="MsoNormal"`.

 [back to top](#table-of-contents)